SuperDisk/hUGETracker/README.md

 If you're looking for the music driver you can include in your homebrew game, check out [hUGEDriver!](https://github.com/SuperDisk/hUGEDriver)

-If you want help using the tracker, driver, or just want to chat, contact me on Discord (superdisk#5726) or by email (see my profile)!
+If you want help using the tracker, driver, or just want to chat, contact me on Discord (superdisk#5726)!

 # Build instructions